williamgrimes/williamgrimes.github.io/essays/bitcoin_paper_companion.md

 </xmp>
 </p>

 <p id="fn2"><b>Digital signatures</b>: a digital signature binds a person/entity to digital data, in a way that can be verified by a receiver or third party.
-This is analagous to signing a document by hand that binds the signatory to a message.
+This is analagous to signing a document by hand, which binds the signatory to a message.
 In order to have a purely digital replacement for physical paper signatures, each user must be able to produce a message whose authenticity can be checked by anyone, but which could not have been produced by anyone else.
 In Bitcoin digital signatures provide a way to ensure that all transactions are only made by the rightful owners of that coin.

 <br><br>Digital signatures are based on public key cryptography, a form of asymmetric cryptography.
 A public key algorithm such as RSA (Rivest–Shamir–Adleman) is commonly used, although Bitcoin and many cryptocurrencies use the more secure elliptic curve digital signature algorithm (ECDSA).
 In public key cryptography one can generate two keys that are mathematically linked, one private and one public.
 A digital signature is created by hashing a one-way hash of electronic data to be signed.
 The private key is then used to encrypt the hash.
 The encrypted hash along with extra information including the hashing algorithm is the digital signature.
 The hash is encrypted instead of the entire message since the hash is usually much shorter, saving time and computation.
 <div align="center">